ultralightbeam/project-2_CNNs-on-traffic-signs/writeup_template.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used basic numpy functions to compute statistics of data in cell 9:
+I used basic numpy functions to compute statistics of data in the notebook:

 * The size of training set is 34799
 * The size of the validation set is 4410